Selling your artwork can be a challenge, but it can also be exciting.

 Artists, if you want to sell your own work, it’s crucial to market it.

 Here are four reasons why:

 1. It’s the first step in getting people to see (and eventually buy) your work.

-2. Most people don’t know that the art they admire is made by an artist.
+2. Most people don’t know that an artist makes the art they admire.

-3. There are many ways to market your art, and you should try a few to see what works best for you.
+3. There are many ways to market your art; you should try a few to see what works best.

 4. Marketing your art can be fun!
 It’s a great way to connect with people who appreciate your work.

-Now that we’ve talked about the importance of marketing your art, let’s discuss some specific ways to do it.
+Now that we’ve discussed the importance of marketing your art, let’s discuss some specific ways to do it.

 Promoting Your Art On Social Media

 As an artist, promoting your work on social media can be a great way to reach new audiences and sell your art.
 Here are a few benefits of promoting your art on social media:

 1. Social media channels have a large user base, so you have the potential to reach a lot of people with your art.

 2. You can target specific groups of people with your promotions, such as people interested in art, following similar artists, or living in a particular location.